adnanahmady/go-url-shortner/README.md

 # go-url-shortner

-This is a simple in memory url shortner built with the `net/http` package itself, by restarting the application all data is reset.
+This is a simple in memory url shortner built with the `net/http` package itself.

 **Caution:** the persistance of data is handled by storing in a json file named `urls.json`, for the first time the file doesn't exist.